mpolizzotti/solitude/README.md

-> Instructions for this README are currently in development.
-Completed instructions should become available September 15th, 2017.

 # Solitude
 This repository houses a modern and minimalist theme for the [Ghost](https://ghost.org/) blogging platform.
 In addition, this repository houses a development setup that can be leveraged to customize the Solitude theme and it's associated features.